730 Days of Running Every Day

 Next Stop: 1,000 Days of Running

-So will I continue running every day?
-Now that 1,000 is within reach, I feel obligated to continue.
-Call it sunk cost effect, if you’d like.
-I’ve discovered a deep joy in running far.
-Like really, painfully far, all the salt in your body leaving the atmosphere-far.
-Although not formally set, I have a goal in the back of my head to run a 100-mile Ultra Marathon.
-That’s 160 km.
-My longest run so far is only 50 km.
+So, will I keep running every day?
+Now that 1,000 days is within reach, I feel a bit obligated to continue.
+Call it the sunk cost effect if you want.
+But I’ve found a deep joy in running far — really, painfully far, with all the salt in your body leaving the atmosphere.

 2021 Running Experience in Photos